Professional Connections Program-Alumni Mentoring

 - Give insight on specific skills to make the student more marketable

-- Complete the online application and read through the Mentor Guidelines
+- Complete the online application and read through the Guidelines

-- Mentor your student from the end of October to the end of March (5 full months) by communicating/meeting with your student electronically or in-person at least once a month
+- Be a professional connection and mentor to your paired UIC engineering student from the end of October to the end of February (4 full months) by communicating/meeting with your student electronically or in-person at least once a month

-- Complete two online check-in surveys and a final summary online at the end of March to provide your feedback about the program
+- Complete one online check-in survey and a final online summary at the end of February to provide your feedback on the experience

-- Mentors are expected to treat UIC students with dignity and respect at all times.
-The mentor/student relationship is a professional relationship and participants are expected to maintain proper boundaries at all times.
-The student or mentor should not engage in any inappropriate behavior or cross any personal boundaries.
+- UIC engineering alumni are expected to treat UIC students with dignity and respect at all times.
+The UIC engineering alum/student connection is a professional relationship and participants are expected to maintain proper boundaries at all times.
 The name of the mentor will be checked in the National Sex Offender Registry, and those who are in the Registry are not eligible for this program.

 - Be committed to serve as a resource and encourage your student to explore new areas